erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 [Inferior 1 (process 10645) exited with code 0162]
 ```

 If you are wondering what happened here let me tell you.
-I disassmbled the binary's main function, which calls `wearTalisman` which is where the text we say earlier is printed (apparently gdb does not recognize this as a string which blows up the size of the function) but otherwise it does nothing interesting. `info functions` however revealed that there is a function called `chantToBreakSpell` which is neither called in `main` nor in `wearTalisman`, so I called it myself by breaking at the start of the program and consequently jumping to said function.
+I disassembled the binary's main function, which calls `wearTalisman` which is where the text we say earlier is printed (apparently gdb does not recognize this as a string which blows up the size of the function) but otherwise it does nothing interesting. `info functions` however revealed that there is a function called `chantToBreakSpell` which is neither called in `main` nor in `wearTalisman`, so I called it myself by breaking at the start of the program and consequently jumping to said function.

 ### 5th Flag: Throwback time